It Pays to be Organised

 Our electricians will carry out all of the required tests and checks needed, and we do so with respect for the fact that you have a business to run.
 Call us today for a speedy, professional and environmentally-friendly PAT service.

 Why do I need to bother with PAT Testing at all?

 PAT Testing has been systemically carried out in the UK since the 1990s because it is seen as an effective way of minimising electrical risks in the workplace and assists organisations and individuals in following certain Health and Safety Regulations, such as The Electricity at Work Act (1989) and the UK Provision and Use of Work Equipment Regulations (1998).
 By having a planned system of inspection, you are more likely to ‘nip potential electrical problems in the bud’ because electrical systems and equipment left unchecked are likely to degrade which could lead to your undoing – both financially and in terms of health and safety legislation.

 What we do, will benefit you!

 In terms of putting this in real context, we regularly assist people who are looking to buy new properties and want to check the electrics out before signing on the dotted line and we help companies to be compliant or need to have a Periodic Inspection Report for insurance purposes.
 Also, if you are a business owner in the process of changing your business premises, it is advisable to ensure that a Periodic Inspection Report has been carried out before even considering the exchange of contracts!
-After all, you don’t want to spend substantial money on a business premise, only to find that it is electrically dangerous, even before you move in!
+After all, you don’t want to spend substantial money on a business premises, only to find that it is electrically dangerous, even before you move in!